 Introduction

-Editor’s Note: This clause contains some background information for the study.
+The study in this document analyses the applicability of the Zero Trust Security principles for the 5G core network.

 1 Scope

 The present document studies some Zero Trust Security principles that can be applied to the 5G System core network.
 The document will further analyse potential threats, study necessary security enhancements, and document various decisions related to solutions as to be adopted or not adopted after evaluating the associated risks and the complexity.
 The document specifically covers the following aspects.